Try to buy some time.

 Don’t get sucked into someone else’s sense of urgency if you don’t have to.
 The fact that the recruiter wants you to interview tomorrow at 8 AM doesn’t necessarily mean that’s your only chance.
 It may just mean that, although she does have time slots at various times in the week, her boss wants to fill this position yesterday, so she’d feel better getting you in tomorrow morning.
 By all means, empathize with her – and try to get the time you need.

 But let’s say your excitement took charge of your brain and you said yes.
+Or maybe the recruiter said 8 AM tomorrow is the only time they can meet with you.
 And you have no time between now and then.

 Redefine “no time.”

 Even if it’s now 5 PM, the interview is 8 AM, tonight is your great-grandfather’s 90th birthday and he’s travelled 9,000 miles along with 18 other relatives to spend the evening with you–do you have a half hour on the train before you get home for the birthday dinner?
 A half hour at the end of the evening?
 Another half hour on the train tomorrow?
 Okay, so you have an hour and a half.

 Here are the crucial things you need to do to prepare for an interview at the last minute.

 Read the job announcement again–carefully.
 Compare it to your own background.
 In what ways are you just the person they’re looking for?
 What experience, accomplishments, qualifications or skills can make you stand out from any competition?
 These are your “key selling points” or “unique selling proposition.”
 Think of examples and stories that clearly communicate these factors.

 Is there anything they want that you don’t have?
 Any other possible negatives?
 Plan how you’ll address those.

 See anything unfamiliar in the posting–tools you’ve never used, jargon you don’t recognize?
 Take five minutes to look it up.
 You won’t be an expert, but at least you’ll be somewhat conversant.